 Maple Burl and Turquoise Bowl

-This bowl was made from an extraordinary, stunning Maple Burl, turned to accent the unusual rim features.
+This bowl was made from an extraordinary Maple Burl, turned to accent the unusual rim features.
 Notice the dramatic colors, golden rays, bird’s eye pips, and quilting all in one piece.
 Turquoise was used to fill the small voids to add a striking brilliant color to the piece.
 Measures 12″ x 5″.
 Finished with Danish Oil and hand polished.

 Natural Edge Bradford Pear Bowl